janriva/Cells-in-Microfluidic-devices-simulations-in-CC3D/README.md

 ### 2. CellInLiquid

 The simulation uses three types of cells to simulate cell behaivour in a liquid with flux.
 The small type of cell have the objective to work as small bubbles of liquid that is being pushed to the right.
 Then we have a freezed cell that works as a wall to build the different constrictions of the simulation.
 And finally the usual cells that grow in the liquid while getting pushed by the liquid.

+### 3. CellsInMicrofluidic

+This code try to combine the two previous simulation to get an understanding of the cell growth in a Porous Microfluidic Device.
+A nutrient that limit the cell growth is present that difusses and move with a flux.
+To avoid using a lot of computational resources the liquid cells of the CellInLiquid simulation where avoided adding insted a force to the cell proportional to the velocity of the flux.